rcjj98/tp/docs/UserGuide.md

 </div>

 ### Adding a new job applicant: `add [p]`
-Adds a new job applicant to the address book.
+Adds a new job applicant to the HRConnect.

 Format: `add [p] n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS j/JOB_POSITION s/STAGE`